brodieaustin/poisoned-well-novel/poisoned-well.md

 "But I'm tired of pretending."

 The hunter and his family were outside tending to their fowls, patching cracks in the cottage's plaster, and tending to other daily chores.
 Alone in the cottage, Ethne had sat bolt upright.
-Manan had already eased her back down by saying, "They can't see you like that."
+Manan had already eased her back down by saying, "They ca not see you like that."
 She had already spent her persuasive power just getting Ethne to nestled back down in the blankets.

 She was pleased that Ethne was feeling stronger.
 Certainly the rest had helped.
 Of course, she still had to be tended like a patient--her coverings had to be cleaned and changed.
-Her skin needed to be washed regularly so that she didn't stink too badly.
+Her skin needed to be washed regularly so that she did not stink too badly.
 Much of this was done late when the family was sleeping.
 Manan took sips from her bottle of water and went ahead with her ministrations in the dark.

 They had learned these routines very well now.
 Both doctor and patient responded quickly and quietly.
 They learned to sneak the girl outside, where she would crouch in the cold, hardly phased by it.
 Ethne would warm water and let Manan wash her.
 Manan would lay out her coverings, douse them in water, then quickly rewrap the girl.
 The wrappings dried almost immediately after contacting her skin.

 The coverings were deteriorating quickly.
 Just the other night, when Manan rewrapped the girl, the coverings started to stink and smolder.
 Manan found a pot of tallow in the woman's cart--her cart--with a little mound globbed to her fingers, she rubbed down Ethne's coverings with it.
-The smell of rendered animal didn't wear off for a few days.
+The smell of rendered animal did not wear off for a few days.

-Fortunately in the close environment of the cottage, the family didn't notice the strange smells coming from the girl.
+Fortunately in the close environment of the cottage, the family did not notice the strange smells coming from the girl.
 Their chamber pots and fires and sweat mingled together.
 Manan hardly noticed it herself now.
 Nevertheless, getting back out into the open air would be welcome.
-She didn't blame for the girl for wanting to be free from the sickbed.
-Ethne didn't see the pieces moving in the small game that Manan was playing.
+She did not blame for the girl for wanting to be free from the sickbed.
+Ethne did not see the pieces moving in the small game that Manan was playing.
 They just had to keep it up for a while more before they could both be truly free.

 In the moment, though, she had to find someway to break through Ethne's hardened, sullen expression.
 She dropped her eyes and curled her mouth in a frown.
 What magic potion could Manan use to compel the girl to do what she wanted?
 She decided that like most negotiations, she would have to give to get.
 But give what?

-"You won't have to hide in the wagon..."
+"You wo not have to hide in the wagon..."

-"I don't care and I'm not going unless I can walk and run..."
+"I do not care and I'm not going unless I can walk and run..."

-"You know you can't..."
+"You know you ca not..."

-"I don't care.
+"I do not care.
 Leave me here."

 "But the hunter wants to go.
 We must go."

-"I don't care what he thinks or wants."
+"I do not care what he thinks or wants."

 "What if I let you sit with me..."